maruthooly/maruthooly/README.md

 ------------

-I've been learning React.js for 3 month. and looking for a new job in a junior position as a back-end, front-end, or full-stack developer.
+I've been learning React.js and looking for a new job in a junior position as a back-end, front-end, or full-stack developer.

 * 🌍  I'm based in Bangkok, Thailand